mlflow/mlflow-website/website/blog/2024-11-07-bedrock-chat-model-part-1/index.md

     "messages": [
         {
             "role": "user",
-            "content": "what is the next launch window for Mars?", }
+            "content": "When is the next launch window for Mars?", }
     ]
 }]